 As I wrote about in my book, The Everything Guide to a Healthy Home, bleach is surprisingly not the answer to kill mold (And it’s certainly not something you want to be applying to surfaces in your car.
 Can you imagine what your car’s interior would look like with bleach stains?)

-A better solution is to clean with a mixture of tea tree oil and water.
+A better solution to clean mold in a car is to clean moldy areas with a mixture of tea tree oil and water.
 You can do this by adding about 10-20 drops of tea tree oil in a small water bottle, spritzing on the mold-covered surface, and then wiping away.
 Even on upholstery this works.
 However, just to be safe, keep in mind that tea tree oil is an OIL and can possibly stain, so do a test patch first.

 The key is just to get the mold off and remove it, so that it doesn’t continue to keep growing.